syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-visual-studio.md

 # Getting started with Blazor Server Side App in Visual Studio

-This article provides a step-by-step introduction to configure Syncfusion Blazor setup,and also to build and run a simple Blazor Server Side application using [Visual Studio](https://visualstudio.microsoft.com/vs/).
+This article provides a step-by-step introduction to configure Syncfusion Blazor setup, and also to build and run a simple Blazor Server Side application using [Visual Studio](https://visualstudio.microsoft.com/vs/).

 > Starting with version 17.4.0.39 (2019 Volume 4), you need to include a valid license key (either paid or trial key) within your applications.
 Please refer to this [help topic](https://help.syncfusion.com/common/essential-studio/licensing/license-key#blazor) for more information.